Email marketing automation with the mailworx workflow editor

 There are different elements to work with in the workflow editor: In addition to triggers that automatically start your workflow, there are filter elements you can use for certain conditions and connecting those to further actions.

 Add a new workflow, give it a meaningful name and click "Add and edit".
-The editing area "Workflow process" appears.
-Click on the button with the plus and select a trigger to start your workflow.
+The editing area "Automation" appears.

 As soon as you have chosen a trigger, the element is integrated in the editing area.
 If you move your mouse over the element, a toolbar will appear and you have the possibility to

 - call up the settings of the element,